GINsim/GINsim.github.io/docs/models/2009-budding-yeast-core-cell-cycle/index.md

 ---

-Leaning on the differential model published by Chen et al. in 2004 {{<cite "models/22" >}}, we have delineated a discrete, logical model that reproduces the main qualitative results reported in this study, in terms of cycle viability or arrest in a particular stable state, for the wild type as well as over one hundred mutant conditions.
+Leaning on the differential model published by Chen et al. in 2004 [@Chen2004], we have delineated a discrete, logical model that reproduces the main qualitative results reported in this study, in terms of cycle viability or arrest in a particular stable state, for the wild type as well as over one hundred mutant conditions [@Faure2009b].

 In a first step, we have defined a regulatory graph encompassing the main documented interactions between core regulators of the cell cycle (Cdk/cyclins, APC, Cdk inhibitors).

 For proper logical rules, in the wild type situation, our model accounts for the following sequence of events: firing of the origins of replication (ORI goes up), spindle alignment (SPN goes up), inhibition of the securin (Pds1